 Medik8 Skin Peels: From £100

 The practice of clinical chemical skin peeling can create amazing results and is not just about exfoliation – this can be a powerful skin regenerative tool that can be tailored very specifically to an individual skin condition and client requirement.
-It can be used effectively as a treatment on its own or it can be used to compliment a number of other procedures such as Laser and IPL, Skin Needling, Microdemabrasion and Radio Frequency, for a combined therapy approach.
+It can be used effectively as a treatment on its own or it can be used to complement a number of other procedures such as Laser and IPL, Skin Needling, Microdermabrasion, and Radio Frequency, for a combined therapy approach.